 Answer: It depends.

-If you’re still reading, then you’re interested in looking at the numbers, breaking down the difference between a 30 year mortgage & 15 year mortgage, and seeing a recommendation.
-Let’s get to it!
+If you’re still reading, then you’re interested in looking at the numbers, breaking down the difference between a 30-year mortgage and a 15-year mortgage, and seeing a recommendation.

-We’ll use a case study about a hypothetical military couple, Mr. & Mrs. Smith.
+We’ll use a case study about a hypothetical military couple, Mr. and Mrs. Smith.

 Let’s start with some facts, assumptions, and declarations.